-Russia's Putin touches down in Japan ahead of top-level talks
+Russia's Putin meets with Abe to discuss disputed islands

 Story highlights

-- The leaders are also expected to discuss the disputed Kuril Islands
+- Both leaders will continue meetings on Friday after staying at hot spring resort

+- Abe gave Putin letters from former islanders on disputed Kuril Island chain

-(CNN)Russian President Vladimir Putin touched down in the home province of Japanese Prime Minister Shinzo Abe on Thursday afternoon, local time, for his first official visit to the country in 11 years.
+(CNN)Russian President Vladimir Putin met one-on-one with Japanese Prime Minister Shinzo Abe for almost 90 minutes Thursday night at the start of Putin's first official visit to the country in 11 years.

-Economic and security issues will be at the forefront of talks between the two leaders, as Japan looks to shore up a weak economy and Russia turns to the east to avoid US and European sanctions.
+Economic and security issues were at the forefront of talks between the two leaders, as Japan looks to shore up a weak economy and Russia turns to the east to avoid US and European sanctions.

-Putin had originally been planning to arrive just after 2 p.m., local time, but his flight was delayed for more than an hour.
+Speaking after the initial meeting at the Otani Sanso hot spring resort, Abe said both leaders also discussed their countries' 71-year dispute over the Kuril Islands, to Japan's north.

+Abe said he presented letters to his counterpart from former islanders, in both Japanese and Russian.

 Speaking ahead of his first meeting with Abe, Putin said the summit talks would help improve bilateral ties between Russia and Japan, according to CNN-affiliate NHK.

+He also thanked the Japanese leader for hosting at the hot spring resort, saying there would be "a chance to relax."

-He will be staying in Japan for less than two days, including one night in Abe's hometown of Yamaguchi before traveling to Tokyo on Friday.
+He will be staying in Japan for less than two days, including one night in Abe's hometown of Yamaguchi before traveling to Tokyo on Friday, where talks are expected to continue.

 Will Putin and Abe finish WWII?

-Much of Putin's visit expected to focus on a little known chain of islands off Japan's northern coast, called the Kuril Islands.
+Much of Putin's visit is centered around the little known chain of islands off Japan's northern coast, called the Kuril Islands.

 Four of the islands, Iturup, Kunashir, Shikotan and Habomai, were occupied by Russia three days after the end of World War II, giving them complete control of the Kuril chain.